-How an articulated vehicle works
+How does an articulated vehicle work?

 Typical articulated trailer configurations